CMSP Tales & KLX 300D Upgrades

 I was going to do the proper DMV lollipop test on that Yamaha Vino scooter but the CMSP became plan A after it was clear I would never manage that ambition.

-The skills and techniques they taught on the 2-day shindig did come in handy for my further 1 hour 30 minutes of lollipop practice at the Pittsburg DMV though and after 2 weeks I was master of that game.
+The skills and techniques they taught on the 2-day shindig did come in handy for my further 1 hour 30 minutes of lollipop practice at the Pittsburg DMV though and after 2 weeks of daily practice sessions I was master of that game.

 I am sure that familiarity and skills to do it with repetition on a properly adjusted machine that I drive all the time will in fact solve the lollipop test problem.